HWilliams64/python_12_week/README.md

    - Inside the module folder, you'll find a file called `learning_material.md` that contains links to all the recommended learning materials and additional resources related to that specific module.
-   - Additionally, you'll find two folders: `notebooks` and `practice`.
+   - Additionally, you'll find two folders: `learn` and `practice`.

-2. Notebooks Folder:
+2. Learn Folder:
-   - The "notebooks" folder within each module contains Jupyter notebooks dedicated to explaining the topics covered in that module.
+   - The `learn` folder within each module contains Jupyter notebooks dedicated to explaining the topics covered in that module.
    - These notebooks provide detailed explanations, code examples, and step-by-step demonstrations of key concepts.